A MULTI – DISCIPLINARY APPROACH

 Although the Department of Education evaluates some children with learning difficulties, the evaluations frequently lack a comprehensive approach and often miss the exact nature of the problems a child is struggling with: this leads to inadequate services and/or incorrect class placement, with children often falling even further behind.

-The PROMISE Program clinical team will provide detailed neuropsychological evaluations and reports that accurately identify the specific learning disabilities a child is experiencing.
+The Promise team will provide detailed neuropsychological evaluations and reports that accurately identify the specific learning disabilities a child is experiencing.
 Testing will be customized for each child's needs.
 These comprehensive evaluations include teacher and parent interviews and utilize state-of-the-art testing materials to assess a wide range of learning disabilities.
 The assessments evaluate three broad areas of function:

 - Cognitive abilities: verbal, visual-spatial, memory/learning, attention/executive functioning and motor abilities